How Much Does a Loft Conversion Cost in London? (2026 Guide)

 What Is Actually Included in Those Prices?

 This is where a lot of homeowners get caught out.
-A quote that looks competitive can quietly expand once work starts if the scope was never clearly agreed from the beginning.
+For example, a quote that looks competitive can quietly expand once work starts if the scope was never clearly agreed from the beginning.

 Typically Included